wnayes/mips-assembler/README.md

 ### Labels

 Labels can be used to reference locations by name.
+Labels are global by default.

 ```
 main: